-Caraway Oil is extracted from the fruits of carum carvi.
-It is a bi-annual herb originated from asia minor, but is now cultivated in northem Europe,Africa and Russia.
-The warming essential oil helps to relieve mental strain and emotional fatigu while aiding the digestive and urinary system and clearing the respiratory system.at the same time it also fights skin and scalp conditions.
+Caraway Oil is extracted from the fruits of Carum carvi.
+It is a biennial herb that originated from Asia Minor but is now cultivated in northern Europe, Africa, and Russia.
+The warming essential oil helps to relieve mental strain and emotional fatigue while aiding the digestive and urinary systems and clearing the respiratory system.
+At the same time, it also fights skin and scalp conditions.

 Summary:

 Caraway oil thyme has a strong caraway scent and is sometimes used as a substitute for real caraway in recipes.
-Other similar members of the family Apiaceae include anise, fennel, dill, cumin, licorice-root (Ligusticum), and coriander (cilantro).
+Other similar members of the family Apiaceae include anise, fennel, dill, cumin, licorice root (Ligusticum), and coriander (cilantro).
 The plant prefers warm, sunny locations and well-drained soil rich in organic matter.
-In warmer regions it is planted in the winter months as an annual.
-In temperate climates it is planted as a summer annual or biennial.
+In warmer regions, it is planted in the winter months as an annual.
+In temperate climates, it is planted as a summer annual or biennial.
 As a culinary herb, caraway is frequently used in German and Austrian cooking as a seasoning for cheese, dumplings, port, goose and sausages.
 It continues to be used for sauerkraut as well as breads, cakes, and sweetmeats.

 Description: